 The Arab peoples consider the carnelian one of the stones of kings.
 The stone’s rich, warm color often links it to projective, proactive energies associated with lions and fire.
 Traditionally, the stone lends courage to those in need and helps with public speaking.
 It would certainly benefit a king to speak like a lion, boldly roaring, and with fiery passion.

 The Prophet Mohammed was said to have worn a carnelian seal set in silver on the little finger of his right hand.
-This helps to explain part of the Carnelian’s appeal as a talismanic stone for his followers.
-Often Carnelians will be engraved with small prayers for luck, or to turn away envy, a powerful force in the minds of many Easterners.
-The carnelian was worn extensively in Egypt to avert the powers of the Evil Eye and to instill peace.
+This may help explain the appeal of carnelian in the Arab and Muslim world.
+Gem cutters often engrave carnelians with small prayers for luck or to turn away envy.
+In Egypt, people wear carnelian to ward off the Evil Eye and instill peace.

-A 15th century French translation boondoggle yields the following gem: “If you find a dromedary (one humped camel) engraved on a stone with hair flowing over its shoulders, this stone will bring peace and concord between man and wife.”
-The original Latin text actually read, “If you find Andromeda on a stone with hair flowing over her shoulders.”
+“If you find a dromedary (one humped camel) engraved on a stone with hair flowing over its shoulders, this stone will bring peace and concord between man and wife.”
+The original Latin text read, “If you find Andromeda on a stone with hair flowing over her shoulders, etc.”